How To Deal With Annoying People + Stay Calm Around Them

-If you feel negative emotions rising (anger, resentment, annoyance or irritation), choose to not let those emotions in.
+If you feel negative emotions rising (anger, resentment, annoyance, or irritation), choose to not let those emotions in.
 Imagine them floating around, but not being a part of you.
 In other words – notice them, but try to separate from them and just let them be around.

-Know that nothing and no one has an ability, or a right to disturb your inner peace.
+Know that nothing and no one has the ability, or a right to disturb your inner peace.
 You have it, and it’s yours.
 You can always choose to simply observe the situation or other people, without getting entangled with what they say or do.

-3. Do not fuel the fire with your body language.
+Stay calm and do not fuel the fire with your body language.

 Grins, rolling eyes and squinting may come out naturally when someone annoying is around, but, if noticed, they might spark an unnecessary conflict.

 Instead, try to keep a calm and relaxed body position and a calm face.
 This sends a sign that you are not getting reactive, therefore an annoying person does not get agitated or provocative.

 As you can see, the best way to deal with annoying people is by staying calm, not getting reactive, and not giving this person your energy by keeping a minimal conversation and a relaxed body language.